openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 Subscribes to update events of the maximum audio level value, which is periodically reported when audio resources are played.

-**Atomic service API**: This API can be used in atomic services since API version 13.

 **System capability**: SystemCapability.Multimedia.Media.AVPlayer

 **Parameters**